Communications Unit (Dispatch)

 - A medical emergency

-Always if you are not sure whether the situation is a true emergency call 911 and let the Emergency operator assist you to determine if emergency help is needed.
+If you are not sure whether the situation is a true emergency call 911 and let the Emergency operator assist you to determine if emergency help is needed.
 It is better to error on the side of caution then to not ask for help at all.
-The non-emergency line for help is 210-619-1200.
+The non-emergency line for help is 210-619-1274.

 When you call 911, or a non-emergency line be prepared to answer questions, which may include: